ChangChunHe/pyvaspflow/README.md

 ## 0. Installation
-Firstly, you should make a directory for those scripts and add its path to your `.bashrc`.
-I divide these scripts into three directories so that you can easily know the usage of each scripts, and you can put them all into a directory in order to conveniently use them.
+Firstly, you should make a directory for those `.py, .sh` scripts and add its path to your `.bashrc`.
 You can also maintain the configuration without any change, so you have to add all file path to `$PATH` so that you can execute them.
+Before you use this package you should install our (S)Tructures of (A)lloys (G)eneration (A)nd (R)ecognition package `sagar`, you'd better refer to [this](https://sagar.readthedocs.io/zh_CN/latest/installation/quick_install.html) guide to install `sagar`, this package  will be installed easily in __unix__ system.

 For example, I make the `scripts` directory under my $HOME directory, so I can use the below command to add this directory to $PATH, and `source` your `.bashrc` to make it work.